JackRus/CodeFights/README.md

 ## How To:

-- Create an Event:
+### Create an Event:

-Clicks: Main Menu -> Events -> Add
+- Clicks: Main Menu -> Events -> Add

-To
+- Form Instructions:
+  - Name: event's name
+  - Begins/Ends On: date when the event begins/ends
+  - Begins/Ends At: time when the event begins/ends
+  - Description: visible to public, official event description
+  - Free Event: if event is free of charge
+  - Revenue Plan $: your revenue forecast/plan (all sales: tickets, workshops and etc.)
+  - Eventbrite's Token: [intstructions] (## Eventbrite's Token)

+  ## Eventbrite's Token